 After its recent return to the area, it is now common.
+The one below left is being harried by a carrion crow.

 Great spotted woodpecker

 Not often seen on the reserve, presumably because the woodland is not mature enough.
 This bird was in a tree top just across the railway line from the reserve in April 2021.